5T33Z0/Lenovo-T530-Hackintosh-OpenCore/Enable XCPM/README.md

-# Enabling XCPM for Ivy Bridge CPUs in Catalina and Big Sur (not recommended)
+# Enabling XCPM for Ivy Bridge CPUs (not recommended)

 ## Background:
 Apple deactivated the `X86PlatformPlugin` support for Ivy Bridge CPUs in macOS a few years back.
 Instead, the `ACPI_SMC_PlatformPlugin` is used for CPU power management, although `XCPM` is supported by Ivy Bridge CPUs natively.
 But there isn't much info about how to re-enable it in OpenCore's documentation: